 Once on the reviewer’s web site, you can look at their review policies and get their email address.
 The Literate Housewife blog offered these tips about submitting requests for reviews.
 This page from the Geeky Blogger’s Book Blog outlines additional details you’ll want to include in your pitch.

-Hope this info helps!
+I hope this info helps!
+I encourage you to create your own lists of authors and others who are important to your career.
+You can choose to make your lists private or public.
 If you have other questions about Twitter lists, check out this page from the Twitter help center.